thefinn93/ansible-letsencrypt/README.md

 - Debian Jessie
 - Debian Stretch

+On other platforms this role will try to install letsencrypt using pip, which is not officially supported and may break over upgrades at least.

-If you test it on other things please let me know the results (positive or otherwise) so I can document them here/fix the issue.
+If you test it on other platforms please let me know the results (positive or otherwise) so I can document them here and/or fix the issue.

 Requires Ansible >= 2.0